steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/06_Management_Zones_by_application/README.md

 ![guestbook_services](assets/guestbook_services.png)

+<u>NOTE</u>: If the page does not load, wait one or two minutes and try again.
+It is possible it takes some time for the DNS to be updated.

 ### Enter a comment

 The app is still very basic :grinning: .

 It's a simple PHP frontend taking comments as input and writing those to a Redis data store.
-If you reload the app in a different browser, you will see the comments entered being displayed.
+If you reload the app in a different browser, the page will load with the comments previously entered being displayed.

-- Enter a few comments to generate transactions.
+- Enter a few comments to generate transactions

 ![guestbook_app](assets/guestbook_app.png)